 Another approach is to use individual CTs on each set of parallel phase conductors, and then connect the black and white CT wires from each parallel phase together at the meter’s CT input terminals corresponding to that phase.
 This is theoretically a good approach, but there are some reasons for concern:

-- All parallel CTs must be exactly the same model: same rated current rating, same frame size, and same style.
-Different CT models have different internal burden resistors, so combining them in parallel will not work correctly.
+- All parallel CTs must be exactly the same model part number: Different CT models have different internal burden resistors, so combining them in parallel will not work correctly.

 - Increasing the number of CTs increases the risk of installing one CT backwards, having a loose connection, etc. Problems are more difficult to detect when using multiple CTs, because the error will only be a fraction of the total power.